C-Otto/BitBook/documentation/technical.md

 text blocks are nice additions.
 From a technical point of view, Java 11 support shouldn't be too hard to do.
 Due to limitations in tools like Nullaway, I don't use records.
 Hopefully this changes soon!

-### Gradle 7
+### Gradle
-Gradle 6 does not support Java 16, and Gradle 7 is not released, yet.
-As such, BitBook uses the most current release candidate which is Gradle 7 RC2.
 The project is split into several subprojects, making use of test fixtures and different source sets for tests and integration tests.
 The build can be parallelized on suitable hardware, and by using build caches incremental builds should be rather fast.

 ### Requests
 BitBook uses several APIs to download address/transaction information.